UCA-Datalab/covid-npi/README.md

 Taxonomy is a xslx file, and must be placed in the same [datos_NPI](./datos_NPI) folder as the data above.
 Each sheet in the taxonomy corresponds to a specific field of activity, such as "commerce", "education" or "outside sport".
 These sheets have the following columns:

-- `Código medida concreta` contains the specific code of the intervention (NP).
+- `Código intervention concreta` contains the specific code of the intervention (NP).
 Related to the column `codigo` of the NPI files.
 - `Media concreta` contains the description of the NPI.
 Not used by this module.
 - `Nombre item` contains the name of the item which the interventions are associated to.
 - `Construcción del item` contains the rules that describe how to compute the score of the item from the scores of the NPI associated to it.